 Music As Medicine

-With ten years of experience working with Dementia as a caregiver, in assisted livings and skilled nursing facilities, I see many unmet needs of long-term residents.
-I see the effect that music has on my early stage through late stage folks.
+With ten years of experience working with Dementia as a caregiver, in assisted livings and skilled nursing facilities, I’ve seen many unmet needs of long-term residents.
+I see the effect that music has on early stage through late stage folks.
 I see missed opportunities for clinical staff to utilize music in their care.
 I see faces light up as I walk into a memory care unit, because although they generally don’t have great short-term memory, they begin to remember me and the music we do together after repetition, music, and positive associations.